evkx/evkx.github.io/content/technology/seats/adjustment/_index.md

 Backrest side bolster adjustment is an important feature, particularly for drivers who engage in spirited driving or who experience discomfort or fatigue during long drives.
 Adjusting the width of the side bolsters can help ensure that the driver is properly supported during turns or other maneuvers, which can help reduce fatigue and improve overall driving performance.
 In addition, a properly adjusted backrest can also help reduce the risk of injury in the event of a collision.

+### Seat cushion side bolster adjustement

+Seat cushion side bolster adjustment on car seats refers to the ability to adjust the width of the side cushions that support the driver's thighs and hips.
+This adjustment allows the user to increase or decrease the level of lateral support provided by the seat, which can help improve comfort and stability during turns or other maneuvers.

+Some car seats offer manual seat cushion side bolster adjustment, which typically involves a lever or knob located on the side of the seat that allows the user to adjust the width of the side cushions.
+Other car seats may offer electric seat cushion side bolster adjustment, which allows the user to adjust the width of the side cushions using a control panel located on the seat or dashboard.

+Seat cushion side bolster adjustment is an important feature, particularly for drivers who experience discomfort or fatigue during long drives or who engage in spirited driving.
+Adjusting the width of the side cushions can help ensure that the driver is properly supported during turns or other maneuvers, which can help reduce fatigue and improve overall driving performance.
+In addition, a properly adjusted seat cushion can also help reduce the risk of injury in the event of a collision.

 ### Lumbar support

 Lumbar support adjustment on car seats refers to the ability to adjust the level of support provided to the lower back region of the driver's spine.
 This adjustment allows the user to increase or decrease the level of support provided to the lumbar region, which can help improve comfort and reduce fatigue during long drives.

-Some car seats offer manual lumbar support adjustment, which typically involves a lever or knob located on the side of the seat that allows the user to adjust the level of support provided to the lower back.
-Other car seats may offer electric lumbar support adjustment, which allows the user to adjust the level of support using a control panel located on the seat or dashboard.
+Most EVs with Lumbar support offer electric lumbar support adjustment, which allows the user to adjust the level of support using a control panel located on the seat or dashboard.

 Lumbar support adjustment is an important feature, particularly for drivers who experience lower back pain or discomfort during long drives.
 Adjusting the level of support provided to the lumbar region can help reduce pressure on the lower back and promote better posture while driving.
 In addition, a properly adjusted lumbar support can also help reduce the risk of injury in the event of a collision.

 ## Features